Disney fans, prepare to be transported "under the sea": the new live-action remake of The Little Mermaid is upon us.

-When is The Little Mermaid’s release date?
+When is The Little Mermaid coming to Disney Plus?

 In an interview with The Face, Styles revealed that the project was "discussed", but that he decided to prioritise his music career.
 "I want to put music out and focus on that for a while," he said.
 "But everyone involved in it was amazing, so I think it's going to be great.
 I'll enjoy watching it, I'm sure."

-First things first, yes it’s a musical!
+First things first, yes it's a musical!
 Lin-Minuel Miranda is working on the film with the original composer Alan Menken.
 Miranda revealed he had written four new songs for the remake back in February 2020.
-We are yet to see if that means some of the older songs have been cut.

 We've seen Disney is happy to make such changes with Dumbo, the darker Tim Burton remake last year as well as Mulan due out in August 2020, which won't have any music bar instrumental as it opts for a martial art movie take.